-- a) They may talk to any member of staff, whether form tutor, subject teacher, or a member of Senior Management. - b) Students may ask a parent to present any concerns on their behalf. - c) Students may report their concerns to older students.
+- They may talk to any member of staff, whether form tutor, subject teacher, or a member of Senior Management. - Students may ask a parent to present any concerns on their behalf. - Students may report their concerns to older students.
 These will then be passed on to a member of staff.

 The school prides itself on maintaining a safe environment where pupils can discuss bullying without fearing reprisals whether verbal or physical from fellow students.

-4.03 Serious instances of bullying will be reported to children's services and the police
+Serious instances of bullying will be reported to children's services and the police

-4.2 Recording and Tracking
+Recording and Tracking

+All serious allegations and incidents of bullying will be recorded by the Assistant Principal.

+Celebrating Success

-- 4.21 All serious allegations and incidents of bullying will be recorded by the Assistant Principal.
-This will allow patterns to be identified and appropriate action taken - 5.0 Celebrating Success - 5.1 Students are encouraged to reflect on the positive impact of key anti-bullying speakers and assemblies through follow-up work and discussion. - 5.2 The school celebrates its success through activities and reflection during National Anti-Bullying week.
+Students are encouraged to reflect on the positive impact of key anti-bullying speakers and assemblies through follow-up work and discussion.

+The school celebrates its success through activities and reflection during National Anti-Bullying week.

-Bales College adopted this amended Anti-Bullying Policy in June 2017
+Bales College adopted this amended Anti-Bullying Policy in June 2019